arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-9.md

 title: "Chapter 9: Taking the Bookshop to the World — Deployment Options"
 ---

-# Chapter 9: Taking the Bookshop to the World — Deployment Options

 ---

 As the Bookshop app neared completion, Alex asked: